metayeti/YABS.js/HOWTO.md

       "file": "yabs.js",
       "output_file": "build.js",
       "compile_options": "--compress",
-    }
-  ]
-}
+...
 ```

-The above build instructions file generates a `build.js` file (rather than the default `yabs.min.js` if the `"output_file"` entry were omitted), and it uses the `"--compress"` compiler option rather than the default `"--mangle --compress"`.
-A brief explanation of these options is that `--compress` will eliminate whitespace and comments whereas `--mangle` will also rename variables to their shortest forms.
-The reason YABS.js uses --compress only is so the code is easier to beautify and audit.
+The above directive informs the compiler that we only want to use `--compress` (rather than the default `--mangle --compress`).
+The effect of this is that while `--mangle` shortens variables names in the script, omitting this parameter will preserve variable names.
+The `--compress` options tells the compiler we want minified output.
+Another useful flag is `--enclose`, which wraps output into an IIFE, which protects the contents from leaking out into the global scope.

+See the [uglify-js](https://github.com/mishoo/UglifyJS) documentation for the full list of available options.

-### 5.4.
+### 5.5.
 Using the preprocessor

 The preprocessor adds a layer of metaprogramming which adds a lot of power and flexibility to our build process.
 Preprocessing is delegated to [MetaScript](https://github.com/dcodeIO/MetaScript).